Largest Inscribed Rectangles in Geometric Convex Sets: Introduction

 \section{Introduction}

-In the context of Computational Geometry and Geometric Optimization, working with some geometric shapes, in the practical sense, is usually easier than others.
+In the context of computational geometry and geometric optimization, working with some geometric shapes, in the practical sense, is usually easier than others.
 For example, compare working with a regular polygon (equiangular and equilateral) versus a non-regular polygon, a simple polygon (not self-intersecting) vis-{\`a}-vis a self-intersecting polygon, a monotone polygon compared to a non-monotone polygon, or a convex polygon versus a non-convex polygon.
 Similarly, in many applications of geometric optimization, it is common to approximate the value of an objective function over a convex polygonal region with its value over a simpler approximating shape.
-Approximating a convex polygon with L{\"o}wner--John ellipsoids \cite{john2014extremum,henk2012lowner} or inner and outer boxes of P{\'o}lya and Szeg{\"o} \cite{polya1951isoperimetric} are the prime examples of such approximations.
-This paper studies the problem of approximating a convex set by its maximum volume inscribed rectangle.
+Two well-studied categories of such approximations are inner or outer approximations which refer to the cases where the simpler approximated shape is inscribed in the convex polygon or it encloses it.
+Approximating a convex polygon with L{\"o}wner--John ellipsoids \cite{john1948extremum,john2014extremum,henk2012lowner} or inner and outer boxes of P{\'o}lya and Szeg{\"o} \cite{polya1951isoperimetric} are the prime examples of such approximations.
+This paper studies the problem of approximating a convex set $C$, not necessarily a polygon, by its maximum volume inscribed rectangle $R$.
 Figure \ref{fig:LIR-image} illustrates an instance in two-dimensional space (2D), where $C$ is a convex polygon and the $R$ is the desired rectangle.
-Practical applications of this kind of approximation arise in the apparel industry, footwear manufacturing, aluminum container production, steel/aluminum foil cutting, glass sheet cutting, sail manufacturing, carpet cutting, upholstery production, and many other industries.
+Practical applications of this kind of approximation arise in the computer vision, apparel industry, footwear manufacturing, aluminum container production, steel/aluminum foil cutting, glass sheet cutting, sail manufacturing, carpet cutting, upholstery production, and many other industries.
 For example, in the apparel industry, the problem is to lay out small polygonal apparel pattern pieces in the unused parts of a rectangular sheet of cloth, called ``marker", after laying out the larger pattern pieces to minimize waste \cite{milenkovic1991automatic,milenkovic1992placement}.
 They compute the largest axis-aligned rectangle inside each trim piece (unused part) to work with a nicer geometric shape (see section 7 in \cite{daniels1993finding}).
-In terms of application, the considered problem in this paper is in the same spirit, but in a broader sense, of some other closely-related geometric optimization problems that include packing, covering, and tiling --- generally focused on minimizing waste.
-These related problems include: cutting stock; knapsack; bin packing; guillotine; disk covering; polygon covering; kissing number; strip packing; square packing; squaring the square; squaring the plane; and, in three-dimensional space (3D), cubing the cube and tetrahedron packing.
+In terms of application, the considered problem in this paper is in the same spirit of some closely-related categories of geometric optimization problems such as packing, covering, and tiling --- generally focused on minimizing waste.
+These related problems in these categories include: cutting stock; knapsack; bin packing; guillotine; disk covering; polygon covering; kissing number; strip packing; square packing; squaring the square; squaring the plane; and, in three-dimensional space (3D), cubing the cube and tetrahedron packing.